-The Trane XV19 has passed some of the most stringent tests for noise in Seattle, Washington.
-The Trane company worked with the city to develop a heat pump to work in closely knit neighborhoods where heat pumps had been banned because of noise.
+Years ago, the Trane XV19 passed some of the most stringent tests for noise in Seattle, Washington.
+The Trane company worked with the city to develop a heat pump in closely knit neighborhoods where heat pumps had been banned because of noise.

-The XV19 outdoor unit looks just like a ductless heat pump but will match up to an indoor unit for a complete duct system.
+The XV19 outdoor unit looks like a ductless heat pump but will match an indoor unit for a complete duct system.

-The problem with some manufacturers, in my opinion, is their planned obsolescence.
+In my opinion, the problem with some manufacturers is their planned obsolescence.
 Try to get some parts when your system ages some.
-If you can get them plan to spend dearly.
+If you can get them, plan to spend dearly.

-Before I go too far here let me interrupt this thought pattern of finding a quiet heat pump or air conditioner, especially if you’re thinking of buying a new HVAC system, just read my article about questions you should ask before you buy.
-There’s 30 great questions in this article.
+Before I go too far here, let me interrupt this thought pattern of finding a quiet heat pump or air conditioner, especially if you’re considering buying a new HVAC system; just read my article about questions you should ask before buying.
+There are 30 great questions in this article.

 Why are heat pumps noisy?
-Most noise complaints are about outdoor units not a noisy heat pump indoor unit.
-If your is 10 to 15 years old that is part of the reason.
-Newer heat pumps are just flat out quieter.
+Most noise complaints are about outdoor units, not a noisy heat pump indoor unit.
+Suppose yours is 10 to 15 years old.
+That is part of the reason.
+Newer heat pumps are just flat-out quieter.

-I did some research into noise levels of 14 SEER heat pumps, so if you’re curious about how some of the major brands compare, check it out.
+I researched the noise levels of 14 SEER heat pumps, so if you’re curious about how some major brands compare, check it out.
+However, in January 2023, the DOE established a minimum efficiency for residential heat pumps of 14.3 SEER2.

-We’ll talk about buying other new heat pumps and also how you can make an old heat pump much quieter.
+We’ll talk about buying other new heat pumps and how you can make an old one much quieter.

-For your old heat pump, that works okay but just sounds a little noisy here are three things you can do now so you and your neighbors can sleep better and still be friends.
+For your old heat pump, that works okay but sounds a little noisy; here are three things you can do now so you and your neighbors can sleep better and still be friends.

 - Compressor Blanket